 At Flourish, we’ve developed two courses to help you do just this.

 The first is our Fatigued to Flourishing program.
 Working closely with Flourish practitioners Ali Frederick, DOMP, RMT and Sheena Huculak, RN, RHN, you will discover the 10 carbs that most affect your blood sugar.
 After two months of personalized guidance and four months of support, you will emerge with a personalized nutrition plan that is perfectly aligned with your genetics.
 The result – a healthier, more energized you!

 Contact us to learn if this program is right for you.

 Looking for something a little more DIY?
 Check out my eCourse, Stop Feeding Fatigue.
 It’s designed to help you identify exactly which foods give you energy and which foods take it away – all within sixty days!

 For those of you unsure what I mean by the typical North American getting half of their calories from carbohydrates, imagine your daily food intake consists of 1700 calories total.
 Of this, 50% or 850 calories per day come from carbohydrate sources.

-If you’re keen on finding out exactly how many carbohydrates you’re eating, download an app like cronometer or my fitness pal.
+If you want to find out exactly how many carbs you’re eating, download an app like cronometer or my fitness pal.
 Simply punch in the foods you eat for a few days and you’ll see precise percentages of proteins, fats, and carbohydrates.

 If even the thought of tracking your food in an app makes you fatigued, the eyeball method can help give you a ballpark estimate of your carb intake.
 At your next meal, take a good look at your plate.